Are you looking for an NLP Certification Course in Singapore? Here are 7 important questions to ask yourself before you choose a NLP Course provider:

 What length of NLP course is best for you?

-For some people, a short 7-8 day course is sufficient to grasp all of the material for the NLP Practitioner or Master Practitioner Certification in Singapore.
+For some people, a short 5-8 day course is sufficient to grasp all of the material for the NLP Practitioner or Master Practitioner Certification in Singapore especially with the addition of online training.
 Due to work constraints or other commitments, some people can only afford to take off this time to dedicate to self-development.
 For others, the full 18-day course is better.
 The longer courses allow you more time to practice the material you are learning as well as integrate those things into you daily life.
-Only you know which is the best way you learn.
 The other important thing to consider is the time away from family and friends.
-Normally, shorter courses will include weekends in their training schedules as well as homework to do in the evening whereas some of the longer courses give you the weekends off and do not have extra homework.
+The disadvantage to longer courses is that you need to take A LOT of time out of your normal life.
+Only you know what is best for you.

 What is your learning style?

 Some people learn better by doing stuff (more hands-on focused) and others learn better by just reading or listening to material.
 Research suggests that the best way to learn is by hearing, seeing, doing and repeating.
 Having all of these elements allows the brain to incorporate knowledge at deeper levels.
 The more you have time to practice, the more knowledge “muscle” you build.
 Choose a course the encourages practice amongst the participants and activities that include people not in your course.

 Do you want to use your NLP skills in a specific area such as business (sales, HR, management)?
 Or do you want to become a coach and require a more therapeutic focus (hypnotherapy, coaching skills)?
 Or do you want something that is more general and can apply to various different aspects of your life?
 Make sure that you ask about the focus of the NLP Certification Course you are interested in.
 You don’t want to be in a room full of sales people when you are trying to learn NLP to help in a relationship with teenage children.